 Last week, we laid out thought leadership basics in the pre-funnel, education phase of the buyer’s journey.
-Your prospects’ journey is about halfway done, and you’ve barely started talking with them!
+Although your prospects’ journeys are halfway complete, you’ve barely started talking to them!

-As they enter your sales funnel, they’ve educated themselves on the type of solution they need.
-They’re coming to you (and giving you their contact information) because they want to know what those solutions actually look like: They’ve entered their solution phase.
-Your job is to move them as quickly as possible to the vendor selection phase, with you as a top vendor choice.
+As they enter your sales funnel, they know the solution they need.
+They’re coming to you (and providing their contact information) because now they want to see what those solutions look like: They’ve entered their solution phase.
+Now you must quickly move them to the vendor selection phase, with you as a top vendor choice.

 Similarities and Differentiation Both Drive the Sales Funnel

-People are much more likely to remember, respect, and respond to your message if your messaging is clear and consistent – with your pre-funnel messaging and with the market.
+People are much more likely to remember, respect, and respond to clear, consistent messaging – in the pre-funnel messaging and with the market messaging.

 I’m not saying that you can’t have an unusual message.
 Let me rephrase: You should have a differentiating message.

-But prospective clients need to know how your solution fits in with the rest of the market.
+But your messaging must show prospective clients how your solution fits in with the rest of the market.
 If you’re not a first-in-category solution, your context should include the buzzwords and concepts used by other solutions in your category.
-Ideally, this will include thought leadership that will explain the market objectively, but with context that highlights the value of your particular solution.
+Ideally, you should include thought leadership that explains the market objectively and includes context that highlights the value of your particular solution.

-Recently I was chatting with Les Yeamans, RTInsights’ proprietor.
-We’ve known each other for many years, and he has a ton of earned wisdom in this area.
-I like his description of the problem: People have a lot of choice about traveling to Chicago – bus, train, plane, Uber, etc. – each with its own pros and cons.
-The first content priority for (say) bus companies is educating prospects about all the advantages of bus travel (e.g., no long waits, no TSA checks, first-class quality seats, sightseeing, less risk).
+People have a lot of choice about traveling to Chicago – bus, train, plane, Uber, etc. – each with its own pros and cons.
+The first content priority for bus companies is educating prospects about all the advantages of bus travel (e.g., no long waits, no TSA checks, first-class quality seats, sightseeing, less risk).
 Their second content priority is demonstrating the critical differentiators of their bus service relative to others.

 First, be in the market.
-Then differentiate yourself.
-Cite independent research or use independent voices to show how you’re similar to other solutions, even if only with respect to the problems you solve.
-And incorporate that objective content into customer case studies, white papers, video, and the like, to demonstrate how you’re better than those solutions.
+Second, differentiate yourself.
+Cite independent research or use independent voices to show your similarity to other solutions, even if only with respect to the problems you solve.
+Third, incorporate that objective content into customer case studies, white papers, and video, to demonstrate how (and why) you’re better than those solutions.

 Your sales reps and account executives will thank you, because providing this context eliminates friction in the sales funnel.
-It sets up your prospects with questions he or she should be asking as they drive toward a solution.
+It sets up your prospects with questions they should ask as they narrow down a solution.

 First-in-Category is No Exception